-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended January 28, 2023

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\ Commission File No. 1-10299

-(Exact name of registrant as specified in its charter)

-New York (State or other jurisdiction of incorporation or organization) 330 West 34th Street, New York, New York

-(Address of principal executive offices)

-13-3513936 (I.R.S.
-Employer Identification No.)

-10001 (Zip Code)

-Registrant's telephone number, including area code: (212) 720-3700 Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, par value \$0.01 Trading Symbol(s) FL

-Name of each exchange on which registered New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes  No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No

-The number of shares of the registrant's Common Stock, par value \$0.01 per share, outstanding as of March 20, 2023: 93,429,371 The aggregate market value of voting stock held by non-affiliates of the registrant computed by reference to the closing price as of the last business day of the Registrant's most recently completed second fiscal quarter, July 30, 2022 was approximately: \$1,323,542,801\
+ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) O F THE SECURITIES EXCHANGE A ACT OF 1934 For the fisc al year ended Jar nuary 28, 2023 OR ☐ TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the transition Com n period from nmission File No. : to 1-10299 Foot LOCKE er, Inc. (Exact name of of registrant as spec ified in its charter) 13-3513936 (I.R.S.
+Employer Identification 10001 (Zip Code) Jarea code: (212) 720-3700 No.) Securities register red pursuant to Se ction 12(b) of the Act: Title of each class Common Stock, par value \$0.01 Trading Symbol(s) FL Name of each exchange on whi New York Stock Excha Securities registere ed pursuant to Section n 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned iss uer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports μ pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\ \square$ No $\ \boxtimes$ Indicate by check mark whether the registrant (1) has filed all report preceding 12 months (or for such shorter period that the Registrant past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electro S-T (§ 232.405 of this chapter) during the preceding 12 months (or for the context of t Indicate by check mark whether the registrant is a large accelerated growth company.
+See the definitions of "large accelerated filer," "acc the Exchange Act.
+Large accelerated filer \boxtimes Non-ac celerated filer □ Smaller repo orting company \square If an emerging growth company, indicate by check mark if the registr financial accounting standards pursuant to Section 13(a) of the Exch. use the extended transition period for complying ng with any new or revised Indicate by check mark whether the registrant has filed a report on a financial reporting under Section 404(b) of the Sarbanes-Oxley Act report. \boxtimes Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes The number of shares of the registrant's Common Stock, par value \$ The aggregate market value of voting stock held by non-affiliates of t last business day of the Registrant's most recently completed second the registrant computed d by reference to the closing price as of the 93,429,373 \$1,323,542,801 For purposes of this calculation only (a) all non-employee direct

-\ For purposes of this calculation only (a) all non-employee directors plus six executive officers and owners of 5% or more of the registrant are deemed to be affiliates of the registrant, and (b) shares deemed to be "held" by such persons include only outstanding shares of the registrant's voting stock with respect to which such persons had, on such date, voting or investment power.
+For purposes of this calculation only (a) all non-employee directors plus six executive officers and owners of 5% or more of the registrant are deemed to be affiliates of the registrant, and (b) shares deemed to be "held" by such persons include only outstanding shares of the registrant's voting stock with respect to which such persons had, on such date, voting or investment power.